baitcode/starkbiter/docs/src/usage/arbiter_engine/index.md

-# Arbiter Engine
+# Starkbiter Engine
-`arbiter-engine` provides the machinery to build agent based / event driven simulations and should be the primary entrypoint for using Arbiter.
+`starkbiter-engine` provides the machinery to build agent based / event driven simulations and should be the primary entrypoint for using Starkbiter.
 The goal of this crate is to abstract away the work required to set up agents, their behaviors, and the worlds they live in.
-At the moment, all interaction of agents is done through the `arbiter-core` crate and is meant to be for local simulations and it is not yet generalized for the case of live network automation.
+At the moment, all interaction of agents is done through the `starkbiter-core` crate and is meant to be for local simulations and it is not yet generalized for the case of live network automation.

 ## Hierarchy
-The primary components of `arbiter-engine` are, from the bottom up:
+The primary components of `starkbiter-engine` are, from the bottom up:
 - `Behavior<E>`: This is an event-driven behavior that takes in some item of type `E` and can act on that.
 The `Behavior<E>` has two methods: `startup` and `process`.
     - `startup` is meant to initialize the `Behavior<E>` and any context around it.